Central Overland California and Pikes Peak Express Company: Decline of the Central Overland California and Pikes Peak Express Company

 The outbreak of the Civil War saved the men from prosecution and they were freed on a technicality.
-The bond scandal had ruined the reputation of Russell, Majors, and Waddell and their freighting firm soon collapsed into bankruptcy.
+However, the bond scandal had ruined the reputation of Russell, Majors, and Waddell, and their freighting firm soon collapsed into bankruptcy.
 Though Russell, Majors, and Waddell failed, the Central Overland California and Pikes Peak Express Company was a separate entity and it continued to operate.

 When Texas seceded from the Union in 1861, they destroyed the Butterfield Overland Mail line and effectively cut off communication from California to the east over land.
 The postmaster general could not simply cancel the contract with the Overland Mail Company and so Congress transferred the route north to keep the mail moving through the Union.
 The C.O.C. & P.P.
 Express Co. supported this move for a number of reasons.
 The first reason was that the government would subsidize the Pony Express so it could continue to run until the telegraph reached California.
 The second reason was that the company couldn't afford to run the line alone in its present state, and neither could Overland Mail; therefore the two companies reached an agreement where the C.O.C. & P.P.
 Express Co. would subcontract to run the mail from St Joseph to Salt Lake City and Overland Mail would run from Salt Lake City to California using C.O.C. & P.P.
 Express Co's facilities.
 Considering the state of the company at the beginning of the year this was a favorable development.

 With the Civil War begun, the Pony Express was the fastest way to transmit information from east to west and thus found itself in high demand.
 But the telegraph was catching up quickly, moving east from California and west from Nebraska.
 By mid August news telegraphed to San Francisco arrived two days before the Pony Express riders.
 Despite this, the volume of express mail continued to rise.
 However once the Pony Express stopped receiving government subsidies upon completion of the transcontinental telegraph, the business ran out of cash.
 Employees dubbed it "Clean Out of Cash and Poor Pay".

 On April 26, 1861, Bela M. Hughes was chosen as president and general counsel of the company.
 The Central Overland California and Pikes Peak Express Company continued to deliver mail from St. Joseph to Salt Lake City for the Overland Mail Company until their contract expired in 1862.
 At that point Overland Mail put the contract up for bid and it was won by Ben Holladay.
 On March 21, 1862, Holladay purchased the holdings of the C. O. C. & P. P. Express at public sale for $100,000 and incorporated it into his firm the Overland Stage Company.
 With the company out of business its facilities in the West Bottoms of Kansas City, Missouri, eventually became the Kansas City Stockyards.